inveniosoftware/docs-invenio-rdm/docs/deployment/openshift.md

 ### Secrets

-Before deploying in need to provide the credentials so the application can access the different services:
+Before deploying, you need to provide the credentials so the application can access the different services.
+Replace the credentials and configuration below with your own:

 **Database secrets:**